Pantoofle/Dense-ExternalMemory/README.md

 ```
 make
 ```

-And then the program will ask if you want to load/save the models/results
+Or run `multiple_run.sh` if you want the program to run multiple times

+Edit it to set the number of runs